Search

 Ria Gupta

-For an airport with a single runway, AMD serves a surprising number of passengers – about 11 million per year.
-But what catches the eye first upon visiting this facility is the towering statue of Sardar Vallabhbhai Patel, over 18 feet high, after whom the airport is named.
+But what catches the eye first upon visiting this facility is the towering statue of Sardar Vallabhbhai Patel, who the airport is named.
 These tips will help you on your way through AMD airport.

 Arriving at the airport

-In case of layovers at AMD on your way out of India, I recommend allowing at least 2 hours between flights.
-The check-in and immigration process is fairly tedious during departure, and a short layover could easily cause you to miss your connecting flight.
+If you have a layover at AMD on your way out of India, I’d recommend at least two hours between flights.
+The check-in and immigration process can be tedious, and a short connection could easily turn into a missed flight.

 Check-in and security